atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/selection-bias.md

 reading_time:

 ---
-Selection Bias is the tendency to analyze groups that are not representative of the population you are interested in measuring.
-There are two types of selection bias:
+Selection Bias is when the group chosen to be analyzed is not representative of the population you are trying to draw conclusions about.

+How do you get an unrepresentative group accidentally?

-* Selection
+* Convenience
 * Self Selection

-## Selection
+## Convenience

-You choose a group of people to analyze in a way that is not representative of the population.
-These groups are usually chosen because of convenience.
+You choose a group of people to analyze in a way that is not representative of the population because they were convenient to measure.

 ![An example graphic where a small group wants to face left but are the only ones represented](/assets/images/02 selection bias.png)Example:

 You ask three of your friends if your new feature is valuable.
 While easy to ask them, are they actually representative of your customer base?

-Common Biased Selections:
+Convenient Biases Selections:

 * Engaged customers
 * Latest cohort of users